Retirement annuities

 I’m going to say that again: Mortality Credits.
 Understand these if you are going to buy an annuity.

-If you are worried about outliving your savings, an annuity is right for you.
-Your bond portfolio will not provide you with as good of an income floor as an annuity because of mortality credits.
+If you are worried about outliving your savings, an annuity is right.
+Because of mortality credits, your bond portfolio will not provide you with as good of an income floor as an annuity.
 Mortality credits mean that the annuity company can pay your more from day one because they know some people will die and stop being a liability on their balance sheet.
 This “risk pooling” allows them to pay you more.
 Many complex features of annuities (such as period certain and return of premium) destroy mortality credits and much of the reason behind getting an annuity in the first place.

 Income